SNICScienceCloud/technical-training/orchestration/README.md

 5. Can we run CloudInit scripts without booting an instance?
 6. What limitation you can anticipate with CloudInit package?

-Task-3 (Cluster base contextualization)
+## Task-3: Cluster contextualization

-NOTE: The code is designed to run on Ubuntu VMs.
+*NOTE: The code assumes Ubuntu VMs.*

-In this task we will configure a cluster using Ansible.
-The task will deploy the spark cluster.
-Start two virtual machines,
+In this task we will configure a Spark cluster using Ansible.
+Ansible is an open source  IT-automation engine that can be used to automate provisioning, configuration and deployment of cloud resurces.
+First, start two virtual machines based on Ubuntu:

 •	ansible-node
 •	sparkmaster

 copy the “ansible-spark” directory to the ansible-node.
 Run the “install_ansible.sh” script.
-Configure the Ansible setup with the following steps:
+Then configure the Ansible setup with the following steps (all executed on the ansible-node):

 1. Generate a SSH key-pair, # ssh-keygen –t rsa
 2. Add the public key to both of the hosts “authorized_keys” file.